qlnfm/SuperCCM/docs/doc2.md

         pass
 ```

-You now have three ways to integrate it into SuperCCM:
+There are three ways to integrate this into SuperCCM:

 ### 1. Monkey Patching